geocam/geocamDjangoAppSkeleton/README.rst

 This code repository is a very mildly patched version of the excellent django-app-skeleton_ app generator.
 Our version is intended to be used by developers at NASA.
-We made some boring changes so that it generates an app licensed under the NASA Open Source Agreement instead of the Apache license.
+We made some boring changes so that it generates an app licensed Apache 2.0.

 .. _django-app-skeleton: https://github.com/washingtontimes/django-app-skeleton